Ambassador Linda Thomas-Greenfield is a Senior Counselor at ASG and leads the firm's Africa practice.

 Ambassador Thomas-Greenfield was awarded the Hubert Humphrey Public Leadership Award, the Bishop John T. Walker Distinguished Humanitarian Service Award, and the Warren Christopher Award for Outstanding Achievement in Global Affairs.
 She has also received the Presidential Rank Award and the Secretary’s Distinguished Service Award.

 She earned a bachelor's degree from Louisiana State University and a master's degree from the University of Wisconsin, where she worked towards a PhD.
+She received an honorary Doctor of Law degree from the University of Wisconsin in May 2018.

 Ambassador Thomas-Greenfield is also a Distinguished Resident Fellow in African Affairs at the Institute for the Study of Diplomacy at Georgetown University Walsh School of Foreign Service.